JacSober/Mini-Wireshark-Projects/MiniProject1.md

 3. Summary

-● Why suspicious IPs Matter: Identifying unusual IPs or traffic spikes can help detect malicious behavior or a compromised device on the network.
+● Identifying unusual IPs or traffic spikes can help detect malicious behavior or a compromised device on the network.
 By using Wireshark's Conversations window, we can easily pinpoint these outliers and investigate further.

-● Protocols for Hostnames: Knowing which protocols provide hostnames (like DNS, LLMNR, NetBIOS, mDNS) helps us identify the devices associated with suspicious IPs, allowing us to better assess whether the device is legitimate or malicious.
+● Knowing which protocols provide hostnames
+(like DNS, LLMNR, NetBIOS, mDNS) helps us identify the devices associated with suspicious IPs, allowing us to better assess whether the device is legitimate or malicious.